Offer Comparison Prompts: 12 Templates to Decide Between Job Offers

 6. The 5-year reversibility test

-Reversibility test: if I take offer {A}, how easy is it to switch to offer {B}'s career path in 1, 3, 5 years?
-Vice versa.
+Reversibility test: if I take offer [A], how easy is it to switch to offer [B]'s career path in 1, 3, and 5 years?
+Now vice versa.
 Highlight which choice is more reversible and why.

 7. Counter-offer drafting

-I want to counter offer {A} using offer {B} as leverage.
-Help me draft a 120-word email to the recruiter.
-Include: gratitude, the competing offer (no exact numbers if better), a specific ask, willingness to commit on acceptance.
+I want to counter offer [A] using offer [B] as leverage.
+Draft a 120-word email to the recruiter.
+Include: gratitude, the competing offer (no exact numbers if mine is higher), a specific ask, and willingness to commit on acceptance.
+Keep the tone warm, not transactional.

 8. Stay-or-leave (current job vs new offer)

-I have a new offer from {B}.
-Should I stay at current job or leave?
-Help me list: what current job offers that new one does not, what new offer gives that current does not, and which gaps are addressable by a counter at current.
+I have a new offer from [B].
+Should I stay at my current job or leave?
+List: what the current job offers that the new one does not, what the new offer gives that the current does not, and which gaps a counter at my current employer could close.

 9. Spouse / family input structure

-Help me write a 1-page summary I can share with my partner to make the offer decision jointly.
-Sections: cash impact, time impact, location impact, career impact, risk profile, my gut read.
+Write a 1-page summary I can share with my partner to make the offer decision jointly.
+Sections: cash impact, time impact, location impact, career impact, risk profile, and my gut read.
 Honest and brief.

 10. Final tiebreaker prompt

-I have already done the spreadsheet work and both offers are close.
-Give me 5 tiebreaker questions to answer honestly: e.g., which manager would I learn more from, which job would I be more excited about on Monday morning, which would I regret turning down.
+I've already done the spreadsheet work and both offers are close.
+Give me 5 tiebreaker questions to answer honestly — for example: which manager would I learn more from, which job would I be more excited about on Monday morning, which would I regret turning down.

 11. Equity-evaluation deep-dive

-Offer {B}'s equity grant: {paste terms — strike, vesting cliff, refresh policy, 409a, last preferred round, dilution history}.
-Help me sanity-check the value at low/median/high outcomes.
-Flag what I should ask before signing.
+Offer [B]'s equity grant: [paste terms — strike price, vesting cliff, refresh policy, latest 409A, last preferred round, dilution history].
+Sanity-check the value at low/median/high outcomes.
+Flag what I should ask before signing (option-exercise window after I leave, single-trigger vs double-trigger acceleration, secondary-sale rights).

 12. Negotiation-room finder